pact-foundation/pact.io/best_practices/pact_nirvana.md

 1. Read the Pact Broker [home page](https://github.com/pact-foundation/pact_broker), \(taking note of the various deployment options available to you\) and the [quick start guide](https://github.com/pact-foundation/pact_broker/wiki#quick-start-guide).
 2. Deploy a Pact Broker to a network that has access to both consumer and provider CI systems so it can trigger builds.
-3. Configure your consumer build to publish its pact to the broker \(consult the documentation for your chosen language\)
+3. Configure your consumer build to run the Pact tests and publish its pact to the broker \(consult the documentation for your chosen language\) as part of its main build.
+Consumer Pact tests typically run after the unit tests.
-4. Configure your provider build to fetch the pact from the broker and publish the verification results \(consult the documentation for your chosen language\)
+4. Configure your provider build to fetch the pact from the broker and publish the verification results \(consult the documentation for your chosen language\) as part of its main build.
+This would typically happen after the isolated tests, and before deploying to a test environment.
+5. Create a new CI job that performs just the provider pact verification step for a given pact URL \(consult the documentation for your chosen language for how to configure this\).
+The job should accept the URL of the changed pact in the HTTP request parameters or body.
-5. Configure a [webhook](https://github.com/pact-foundation/pact_broker/wiki/Webhooks) to kick off a provider build when a pact changes.
+6. Configure a [webhook](https://github.com/pact-foundation/pact_broker/wiki/Webhooks) to kick off the provider verification build when a pact changes, and use [webhook templates](https://github.com/pact-foundation/pact_broker/blob/master/lib/pact_broker/doc/views/webhooks.markdown#dynamic-variable-substitution
+) to pass the URL of the changed pact to the build.

 Useful links: